-Readers have found this book to be eye-opening, and although it is easy to understand, many read it multiple times.
+Readers have found The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results to be eye-opening, and although it is easy to understand, many read it multiple times.
 (Myself included) This book is easily applied to people in any situation who have a goal, so it is a very versatile read.

 Performance coach Brendon Burchard uses this book to reveal what he has found to be the most effective habits for achieving long-term success.
 The author argues that there are just six habits that people need to adopt in order to be successful in life.

 No matter which area in life you are looking to succeed in, these habits can help people achieve remarkable things.
 Each habit presented in this book includes stories and science to back it up, along with exercises and practices that the reader can start doing.

 While some readers have found that High Performance Habits: How Extraordinary People Become That Way is a bit verbose, others appreciate the number of stories and examples that are included.

 Readers finish this book learning that the main thing they have to do in life to be successful is to be deliberate about their actions.
 This has helped many of Burchard's fans increase their success.

 9. Making Good Habits, Breaking Bad Habits by Joyce Meyer

 Making Good Habits, Breaking Bad Habits: 14 New Behaviors That Will Energize Your Life makes an essential argument I totally agree with.
 That nearly everything people do is a result of a habit.

 Either a bad habit causing you to do things you know are bad for you, or a good habit getting you to do the simple good things you need to do every day.
 (They can be as simple as brushing your teeth every day).